greasyguy420/gradpath/README.md

 ### TheatreMajors.csv

-Stores a list of theatre majors with fake student information.
+Stores a list of theatre majors with sample student information.

 Expected columns: